jbreeden/spine/README.md

 - Detailed AJAX & Backbone event tracing
 - Event correlation & filtering
 - A fake server for mocking AJAX request responses
+- Convenient storage for user-defined JavaScript snippets that you can execute on any page.

 Spine works jQuery & Backbone whether defined globally or required by an AMD loader.